 In this case, Hagee thinks that some periodically occurring astronomical phenomena are "signs" from God.
-He cherry-picks a few previous "blood moons" in history, and arbitrarily connects them to Jewish historical dates, many of which depict rather minor events; while, at the same time, he ignores more important Jewish dates which were not associated with any blood-moons.
+He cherry-picks a few previous "blood moon" occurrences in history, and arbitrarily connects them to Jewish historical dates, many of which depict rather minor events; while, at the same time, he ignores more important Jewish dates which were not associated with any blood-moons.
 If red moons are supposed to be associated with earth-shaking events, why are the ones he picks out connected with mostly minor events?
-And why are most such moons associated with no important events whatever, which come and go with few hardly even noticing?
+And why are most such moons associated with no important events whatever, which come and go with few hardly even noticing them?

 Essentially, Haggie has overlooked what Jesus has said about the end times, that "there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be" (Matt 24:21), meaning that these true signs could not be fulfilled by mere naturally occurring phenomena.
 In other words, the true coming "signs" could not be phenomena that have already happened in the past, and which continue to happen on a periodic basis.
 By contrast, the real "signs in the skies," such as the darkening of the sun and the reddening of the moon, will occur on a scale never before seen.
 It will not be natural (or nature's) blood moons that merely turn the moon slightly reddish, that few people even notice and most people just sleep through.
 No, the signs that Jesus speaks of will literally strike terror into the hearts of all (ungodly) men.
 Haggie stops short of actually setting dates for the "big event" to happen, the one that he says is being preceded by the recent blood moons.
 But these moons have already come and gone and, again, we hardly even noticed.
 Nothing "big" happened; nothing of earth-shaking import; no end-time apocalyptic events of any kind.